firebase/functions-samples/README.md

 ### [Auth trigger quickstart: Welcome Email](/quickstarts/email-users)

 This quickstart sample demonstrates using **Cloud Functions** triggered by **Firebase Auth events**.
-The functions sends a Welcome Email when user accounts are created (or when users sign-in using an Identity Provider for the first time) and sends a Goodbye Email when user accounts are deleted.
+The function sends a Welcome Email when user accounts are created (or when users sign-in using an Identity Provider for the first time) and sends a Goodbye Email when user accounts are deleted.

 ### [PubSub trigger quickstart: Hello World](/quickstarts/pubsub-helloworld)